sitaber/UC-Davis-DSI-DataFest-2018/README.md

 A conceptual approach to extracting data from the images is as follows

 ```
-data collection => pre-processing => character recognition => formatting into structured data
+data collection => preprocessing => character recognition => formatting into structured data
 ```

 The data collection was already done for this challenge, so the problem reduces to

 ```
- pre-processing => character recognition => formatting into structured data
+ preprocessing => character recognition => formatting into structured data
 ```

-Pre-processing can greatly enhace Tesseracts ability to recognize text from the images, but due to the variety of fonts and layouts of the catalogs, the "out of the box" languages for Tesseract fail to identify some characters and many digits accurately.
-This inhibits the ability to create structed data and is why fine-tuning was an angle of attack chosen.
+Preprocessing can greatly enhance Tesseract’s ability to recognize text from the images, but due to the variety of fonts and layouts of the catalogs, the "out of the box" languages for Tesseract fail to identify some characters and many digits accurately.
+This inhibits the ability to create structured data and is why fine-tuning was an angle of attack chosen.

 ### Some Results